ReverseThatApp/ReverseThatApp.github.io/_posts/2025-10-25-flareon12-2025-ctf-challenge-8-flareauthenticator.md

 Count 209037462: 9
 ```

-The similarity in counts across inputs renders Pin ineffective for this side-channel strategy.
-Attention then shifts to static binary analysis.
+The nearly identical instruction counts across all digit inputs eliminate any exploitable side-channel, rendering the Pin-based approach ineffective.
+With this path closed, the analysis shifts to **static binary examination** in IDA.

 # Static Analysis
 Opening `FlareAuthenticator.exe` in IDA and sorting functions by length highlights several complex ones beyond `main`.
 Closer inspection uncovers extensive obfuscation.